top of page

 • You can consciously slow your heart rate - cool right?

-An important aside here. >>> The whole time since your kid got caught in a squall, you have been practicing steps 1&2, not talking to them.
-This is really different then what they’re used to and NOT what they expect!
+An important aside here. >>> The whole time since your kid got caught in a squall, you have been practicing noticing and breathing, NOT talking!
+This is really different than what they’re used to and NOT what they expect!
 It makes space for them and may make them wonder what the heck you’re doing.
 Both these things help them start regulating.

 3. You have control over the words that come out of your mouth - once you’ve become even a little calmer by following steps 1&2.